Markusjsommer/TD2/notes.md

 - orf finder
     - is it worth it to encode the dna sequence into 2 bit to make it marginally faster? -> benchmark
     - we are assuming orfs are non-overlapping, right? the current logic of the finder is maximized for efficiency using this assumption
+    - what does the -c option mean? complete orfs are default?

 # Links